-Unearth art studios and galleries, striking public artworks, creative spaces and exciting performing arts locations, and find new ways to connect with our Indigenous and post-settlement histories.
+Unearth art studios and galleries, striking public artworks, creative spaces and exciting performing arts locations, or find new ways to connect with first nations and post-settlement histories.
+To find a trail near your present location, simply open any trail of interest and touch the location button (arrow icon) to search for sites (numbered dots) around you.

-Several of the Central Geelong Trails are curated to be completed in a reasonable short walk, between one and three hours.
+Several of the Central Geelong Trails are curated to be completed in a walk of between one and three hours.

 - Central Geelong 1 Hour Trail